AmadeusITGroup/tansu/README.md

 }
 ```

-While being fairly minimal, this example demonstrates most of the ngx-tansu APIs.
+While being fairly minimal, this example demonstrates most of the tansu APIs.

-Check the [documentation](http://amadeusitgroup.github.io/ngx-tansu/) for the complete API and more usage examples.
+Check the [documentation](http://amadeusitgroup.github.io/tansu/) for the complete API and more usage examples.

 ## Contributing to the project